helix-editor/helix/book/src/generated/static-cmd.md

 | `t` | Switch current thread (**DAP**) | `dap_switch_thread` |
 | `f` | Switch stack frame (**DAP**) | `dap_switch_stack_frame` |
 ### View
+View mode is intended for scrolling and manipulating the view without changing the selection.
+The "sticky" variant of this mode is persistent; use the `Escape` key to return to normal mode after usage (useful when you're simply looking over text and not actively editing it).

 | Key | Description | Command |
 | --- | --- | --- |
 | `z`, `c` | Align view center | `align_view_center` |